 Strengthening democratic innovations and promoting human rights at local level in Bosnia and Herzegovina

-Bosnia and Herzegovina’s aspiration to enhance citizen participation and human rights protection at all levels is supported by the Congress of Local and Regional Authorities of the Council of Europe in the framework of the project “Strengthening democratic innovations and promoting human rights at local level in Bosnia and Herzegovina”, as part of the Council of Europe Action Plan for Bosnia and Herzegovina 2022-2025.
+Bosnia and Herzegovina’s efforts to enhance citizen participation and human rights protection at all level are supported by the Congress of Local and Regional Authorities of the Council of Europe through the project “Strengthening democratic innovations and promoting human rights at local level in Bosnia and Herzegovina,” within the Council of Europe Action Plan 2022-2025.

-The project builds upon the results of the previous Congress interventions and responds to the needs voiced by relevant stakeholders across the country.
-It is in line with the political mandate of the Congress and its priorities, and the decisions of the Council of Europe leaders at the Reykjavik Summit.
-The project intends to propose concrete action for local authorities from Bosnia and Herzegovina to renew democracy and reinforce human rights across their constituencies.
+Building on previous Congress interventions and stakeholder needs, the project aligns with the Congress’s political mandate, priorities, and the decisions of the Council of Europe leaders at the Reykjavik Summit, aiming to provide concrete actions for local authorities to renew democracy and reinforce human rights.

 The project intervention aims to: